openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ### Energy Channels

-`energyToday`  and `energyThisMonth` channel updates depend on F520/F521  measurements; As a consequence if the meter registers no variation since the last read the value is not updated
+`energyToday`  and `energyThisMonth` channel updates depend on F520/F521  measurements.
+As a consequence, if the meter doesn't register any  variation since the last reading the value is not updated.

 ## Full Example